 "Every morning I awaken torn between the desire to save the earth and the inclination to savor it." - E.B.
 White

 Often with writing projects we want the finished product right now when deadlines loom or frustration nips at our fingers.
 Our emotions and impatience get in the way of the experience.
 We do not want to take the time to travel the bridge span from idea to result.
-Fun slithers into the darkness leaving us alone with a blank screen or page.
+Rushing causes fun to slither into the darkness leaving us alone with a blank screen or page.

 Writing requires fingers on the keys or the clutch of a pen to pursue the ink flow.
 How many times have we started a story or poem and the ending did not come out as planned?
 We discovered it came out better if we gave it space.